DECO Cassette System: Legacy

 It was the first interchangeable arcade system board, developed in 1979 before it was released in 1980.
 It inspired Sega's Convert-a-Game system, which released in 1981.
 Later interchangeable arcade systems followed from other companies, such as the Nintendo VS. System in 1984.

-The DECO Cassette System was revolutionary for its time; but Data East discontinued it in 1985 due to arcade owners' complaints about the potential unreliability of both the tapes (which could be demagnetized easily) and key modules (which EPROMs went bad after a time), as well as the poor quality of most of its games (Note: And to make things worse, a few of its games which proved popular were also released in dedicated machines with conventional ROM-based boards; which in turn gave arcade owners even less of a reason to invest into the DECO Cassette System.) and the medium's long loading times.
-Despite its bad qualities, the DECO Cassette System was better received in Japan, where many more games were released for it.
+The DECO Cassette System was revolutionary for its time, but Data East discontinued it in 1985 due to arcade owners' complaints about the potential unreliability of both the tapes (which could be demagnetized easily) and key modules (which EPROMs went bad after a time), as well as the poor quality of most of its games (Note: And to make things worse, a few of its games which proved popular were also released in dedicated machines with conventional ROM-based boards, which in turn gave arcade owners even less of a reason to invest into the DECO Cassette System.) and the medium's long loading times.
+Despite its bad qualities, the DECO Cassette System was better received in Japan where many more games were released for it.

 John Szczepaniak of Hardcore Gaming 101 considers the DECO scrolling action game Flash Boy (1981), based on the manga and anime series Astro Boy (1952–1968), to be sophisticated for its time.
 It had an energy bar that gradually depletes over time, and some of which can be sacrificed for temporary invincibility.
-It had punch attacks rather than shooting, and a type of combo mechanic where, when an enemy explodes, debris can destroy other enemies.
-There is also a boss battle at the end of each level, as well as bi-directional side-scrolling similar to Defender.
-Data East released two versions of the game, a side-scrolling version and a vertical scrolling version.
+It had punch attacks rather than shooting and a type of combo mechanic where, when an enemy explodes, debris can destroy other enemies.
+There is also a boss battle at the end of each level as well as bi-directional side-scrolling similar to Defender.
+Data East released two versions of the game, a side-scrolling one and a vertical scrolling one.